Skip to main content

 • Overall result, defects table, operator and supervisor sign-off.

-How to conduct drill rig pre-start inspections
+How to use this drill rig pre-start checklist

 1. Complete drill rig and operator details at the top of the checklist, including the hours reading.